para-commando/TypeScript-Backend-Microservice-Architecture/README.md

 The API Gateway service includes multiple endpoints that interact with various microservices.
 Each endpoint is associated with specific rate-limiting middleware and request processing logic.
 Here are the details of the endpoints:

-### /myEndPoint
+### /myEndPoint1

 - Description: This endpoint processes requests and interacts with Microservice 1.
 - HTTP Method: POST
-- Rate Limiting: The requests to this endpoint are rate-limited using the `expressRateLimiterMiddleware` middleware from the `myEndPointMiddlewares` module.
+- Rate Limiting: The requests to this endpoint are rate-limited using the `limiter` middleware module
-- Request Body Validation: The incoming request body is validated against a predefined schema using the `Joi` library.
+- Request Body Validation: The incoming request body is validated against a predefined schema using the `Zod` library.
 - Request Processing: Upon successful validation, the request data is passed to the `processMappers.process1` function from Microservice 1's `processMappers` module for further processing.
 - Logging: Logging messages are generated using the `logger` module for different scenarios, such as warnings, errors, and informational messages.

-### /myEndPoint2

-- Description: This endpoint processes requests and interacts with Microservice 2.
-- HTTP Method: POST
-- Rate Limiting: The requests to this endpoint are rate-limited using the `expressRateLimiterMiddleware` middleware from the `myEndPoint2Middlewares` module.
-- Request Body Validation: The incoming request body is validated against a predefined schema using the `Joi` library.
-- Request Processing: Upon successful validation, the request data is passed to the `processMappers2.process1` function from Microservice 2's `processMappers` module for further processing.
-- Logging: Logging messages are generated using the `logger` module for different scenarios, such as warnings, errors, and informational messages.

-### /myEndPoint3

-- Description: This endpoint processes requests and interacts with Microservice 3.
-- HTTP Method: POST
-- Rate Limiting: The requests to this endpoint are rate-limited using the `expressRateLimiterMiddleware` middleware from the `myEndPoint3Middlewares` module.
-- Request Body Validation: The incoming request body is validated against a predefined schema using the `Joi` library.
-- Request Processing: Upon successful validation, the request data is passed to the `processMappers3.process1` function from Microservice 3's `processMappers` module for further processing.
-- Logging: Logging messages are generated using the `logger` module for different scenarios, such as warnings, errors, and informational messages.

-Feel free to explore the code in `microserviceRouters.js` for more details on the implementation of each endpoint and its associated middleware.

 ## Features